JinHuiXu1991/DATA690NLP_Project_InvestmentChatbot/README.md

   The Stock Recommendation feature is designed so that the investor can make an informed decision after getting the recommended stocks and their close price/volume (based on a selected indicator).
 It shows the present movement of stocks in the stock market.
 In our Investment Chatbot, we used the historical data of S&P500 stocks collected from ‘Yahoo Finance API’ to recommend the stocks based on technical indicators RSI and Volume.
 RSI is a Relative Strength Indicator essentially used as a momentum indicator.
 It measures the magnitude of recent price changes to evaluate overbought or oversold conditions in the price of a stock (Fernando, 2022).
 The RSI is displayed as an oscillator and can have a magnitude of momentum from 0 to 100.
 Trading volume is a measure of how much a given financial asset has traded in a period of time (Mitchell, C., 2022).
 For stocks, volume is measured in the number of shares traded.
   In our Investment Chatbot, we recommend stocks with RSI less than 30 (Oversold stocks) and the stocks with a higher average volume over the last 2 years in the sampled data.

+## Results

+  The Investment chatbot is a novel platform for users who have little experience or knowledge about investment and the stock market.
+It is a platform that enables the education of investors about different types of investments through the ‘Learn about investment’ feature.
+The retrieved information on the types of investment options is summarized by leveraging the ‘Text Summarization’ technique of Natural Language Processing.
+After educating the user on various investment types, the ‘Invest’ feature provides options for top investment websites where users can log in and start investing.
+In order to invest, the user can check the ‘Low Price,’ ‘High Price,’ ‘Open Price’, and ‘Close Price’ of the specific stock of their interest under the ‘Check the prices of stocks’ feature.
+Additionally, the platform has a very significant feature of ‘Forecasting the stock prices’ of a particular stock for the next five days.
+As recommendation is an important tool that any investor can need in their investment, this platform also provides ‘Recommendation of stocks’ based on the factors like ‘Relative Strength Index (RSI)’ and ‘Volume’.
+Presently, this chatbot has predefined buttons for the users to select for maintaining the flow of the conversation.
+Once users are familiar with the conversational flow, they can type the predefined queries without using the buttons, and the chatbot returns the corresponding information to the user.

+## Limitations

+  This Investment Chatbot can be helpful for investors, portfolio management companies, entrepreneurs, and other stock market stakeholder who looks forward to benefiting and earning money in this competitive stock market era.
+However, this Investment Chatbot is only implemented on ‘Google Assistant’, it does not allow to present graphs or charts for better visualization of the forecasted stock prices.
+Another shortcoming of deploying with Google Assistant is that it does not allow the developers to provide an alternate/attractive UI to our chatbot, but it can be implemented by using another platform in a revised version of this chatbot.

+## Future Scope

+  This chatbot can also be deployed on other platforms and applications with more enhanced features to be compatible with other languages than English.
+This integration of compatibility with other languages will give a broader scope and can be useful to the wider public of the world speaking other languages than English.
+This Chatbot can also leverage more features to help invest in the mutual funds, bonds and crypto-by-crypto price predictions and recommendations.
+We can also leverage more on stock prediction and recommendation based on Fundamental Metrics like EPS, Price-to-Earnings Ratio, Price-to-Book Ratio and Return on Equity (ROE) and Technical Indicators like Money Flow Index (MFI), Simple Moving Average (SMA), and Bollinger Bands.
+We can leverage the latest Neural Network models to forecast stock prices.
+It can have more conversations and give insightful responses to the investor/user about the risk percentage, return percentage, and the duration of the investment before recommending the stocks.
+This chatbot can be connected with Trading APIs to help place the trading orders after the conversation.

+## References

+Dasagrandhi, C. S., 2022).
+22 reasons why investing in Chatbots is no longer an option.
+Blog.
+Retrieved May 1, 2022, from https://blog.vsoftconsulting.com/blog/22-reasons-why-investing-in-chatbots-is-no-longer-an-option

+Karnam, M. (2019, September 24).
+How to build an investment management chatbot.
+IBM. https://www.ibm.com/cloud/blog/announcements/build-investment-management-chatbot

+Hwang, Sewoong & Kim, Jonghyuk.
+(2021).
+Toward a Chatbot for Financial Sustainability.
+Sustainability.
+13. 3173.
+10.3390/su13063173.

+D3VTech.
+(2021, August 2).
+The AI Behind Google Dialogflow - How it Differs from Other Conversational AI | Cloud Insights | D3V Technology Solutions. https://www.d3vtech.com/insights/the-ai-behind-google-dialogflow-how-it-differs-from-other-conversational-ai

+Mitchell, C. (2022, February 10).
+How to Use Volume to Improve Your Trading.
+Investopedia. https://www.investopedia.com/articles/technical/02/010702.asp

+Hwang, S.; Kim, J. Toward a Chatbot for Financial Sustainability.
+Sustainability 2021, 13, 3173. https://doi.org/10.3390/su13063173

+Botbot.AI.
+(2018, February 2).
+Banking & Investment - Chatbot for Enterprise Productivity.
+Botbot.AI. https://botbot.ai/solutions/banking-investment-chatbot/

+Dhaduk, H. (2021, July 18).
+Stock market forecasting using Time Series analysis With ARIMA model.
+Analytics Vidhya. https://www.analyticsvidhya.com/blog/2021/07/stock-market-forecasting-using-time-series-analysis-with-arima-model/

+Fernando, J. (2022, February 19).
+Relative Strength Index (RSI).
+Investopedia.

+Finra. (n.d.).
+Learn to Invest | FINRA.org. https://www.finra.org/investors/learn-to-invest